All Episodes

 The libs do.

-It's just it's who they are and what they do.
+It's just, it's who they are and what they do.

-And you know, the Republicans know it.
+And, you know, the Republicans know it.

-Uh uh one of the one of the j I'm sorry, one of the judges that's helping this dilapidated judge hang on, is a close friend of uh Tom Puff Dashel.
+By the way, this judge, this dilapidated old guy of South Dakota that's hanging on, I'm sorry, one of the judges that's helping this dilapidated judge hang on is a close friend of Tom Puff Dashle.

-Um would really be uh helpful.
+So Tom's talking to the guy, would really be helpful.

 We're all concerned that he might quit.